Citizenship-Based Taxation: Its Roots and Why It Still Exists

 Do US citizens give up citizenship to avoid taxes?

-Some US citizens choose to renounce their citizenship as a means to reduce their tax liabilities.
+Some US citizens choose to renounce US citizenship as a means to reduce their tax liabilities.
 This decision is often driven by a desire to escape the scope of US citizenship-based taxation, which requires US citizens to file federal tax returns and pay taxes on their worldwide income regardless of where they reside.

 It should be noted that in addition to citizenship-based taxation, the US has a territorial taxation system, so any income earned from activities in the US would still be subject to US taxes after renouncing citizenship.